 Join us for a plugin hackathon during August 16th and 17th, with presentations happening on August 20th!

 Huge shout out to our community for all the feedback and help with plugins.
-Extra thanks to santos22 for adding CLI commands and dschalla for adding server-side hooks and APIs, as well as ThiefMaster, Bee, Hanzei and everyone else who has been helping in the ~Developer Toolkit channel.
+Extra thanks to santos22 for adding CLI commands and dschalla for adding server-side hooks and APIs, as well as ThiefMaster, Bee, Hanzei and everyone else who has been helping in the ~Toolkit channel.

-For the full documentation on plugins, see developers.mattermost.com/extend/plugins.
+For the full documentation on plugins, see developers.mattermost.com/integrate/plugins.